 Our Music & Arts DTS team has had the opportunity to do discipleship by sitting and talking to college students that come to Chai316.
-Chai316 is a ministry in Bangalore that is minutes from a college campus.
+Chai316 is a ministry based just minutes from a college campus.
 It seeks to create an environment where students can come and find peace over a cup of chai and have a safe place to ask questions about God.

 Yes, 8 hours of sitting, waiting and talking every day may seem like a lot and somewhat boring,

 especially when our hopes and expectations may have been that we need to go into the slums and evangelize to the poor and needy, but gaining God’s perspective and heart has changed my whole attitude for this ministry.
-God shifted my heart after just one day here in India.
+God shifted my heart after just one day here.

 The morning we arrived, after only a few hours of sleep, we were thrown immediately into ministry amidst jet-lag.
 Exhaustion was trying to take over and the last thing I wanted to do was sit and talk with people for 8 hours, but I needed to at least make the effort and push through.
 I was able to sit with a young man who seemed quiet and reserved.
 Slowly but surely he started sharing his story and how he is a seeker of wisdom and understanding.
 That the Bible changed his life.
 He grew up a pastor’s son, but he hadn’t really claimed his faith as his own.
 He started reading the Bible and gaining knowledge and understanding and wants to know everything there is to know about God.